“How’s the craic?” is a friendly greeting used throughout Ireland.

 The word craic is an Irish language word.
 Let’s explore its origins.

-It is used so prolifically, I often wonder if tourists sometimes think the country is teeming with drug addicts, searching high and low in every pub and meeting place for a bit of “craic”.
+The term craic is used so prolifically, I often wonder if tourists sometimes think the country is teeming with those who use some not so legal substances, searching high and low in every pub and meeting place for a bit of "craic".

 The most straightforward definition of the word is fun or enjoyment, but the true meaning encompasses something far greater than just a bit of fun.